 Kathmandu to Salleri road distance = 266.9 Kilometer

-Salleri to Lukla road distance = 100 Kilometer (Salleri to Andheri road Distance = 40 Kilometer, Andheri to Kharikola/Bupsa = 30 Kilometer, Bupsa to Lukla/Chaorikharka = 30 Kilometer).
-Khurkot to Salleri road known as Everest Express Road due to amazing view of Mt.
-Everest, Thamsherku, Amadablam, Makalu, Numbur, Kryanglung, Gaurishankar, etc.
+Salleri to Lukla road distance = 100 Kilometer (Salleri to Andheri road Distance = 40 Kilometer, Andheri to Kharikola/Bupsa = 30 Kilometer, Bupsa to Lukla/Chaurikharka = 30 Kilometer).
+Khurkot to Salleri road known as Everest Express Road due to the amazing view of Mt.
+Everest, Thamserku, Amadablam, Makalu, Number, Kryanglung, Gaurishankar, etc.

-Q. How many hours’ doses does it take Kathmandu to Lukla (Bupsa/Kharikhola) drive?
+Q. How many hours’ doses does it take Kathmandu to Lukla (Kharikhola/Bupsa/Thamdanda) drive?

 Kathmandu to Salleri Jeep drive is one of the reliable transports to Everest Base Camp Trek while looking for an alternative to the Lukla flight.
 The drive will around 8 to 9 hours by jeep to get Salleri from Kathmandu.
 Kathmandu to Salleri distance is 266.9 Km with the blacktopped road.
-And another 3 to 4 hours Salleri to Andheri (40 Km) on off road is drivable road whole in the year around.
-The part of Andheri to Kharikhola/Bipsa road (30km) has opened the track and drivable during the dry season.
-Next 30 Km part Bupsa to Lukla is under contraction, the local Government has planned to complete this part of road within 2 years.
-After completing the Kathmandu to Lukla Road, it would take 11 to 12 hours drive.
+Recently the motorable bridge over the Dudhkoshi River has completed a road to the link between Solu and Khumbu in Everest Region, which was inaugurated on Saturday 21st- November-2020.
+It takes 5 hours off-road drive for 38 Kilometer new opening track from the district headquarter Sallari to Dudhkoshi Bridge and another 25 Kilometer drive from the bridge you will get in Thamdanda.
+From where you can get in Lukla by 4 to 5 hours walk.
+The next 37 Km part Bupsa/Thamdanda to Lukla is under Contraction, the local Government has planned to complete this part of the road within 2 years.
+After completing the Kathmandu to Lukla Road, it would take 13 to 14 hours to drive.

-There is jeep transportation available Kathmandu to Salleri every day.
-The jeep left in the morning 5 AM to 6 AM from Chabahil Chok Bus Station, takes eight to nine hours drive to Salleri.
+There is jeep transportation available from Kathmandu to Salleri every day.
+The jeep left at 5 AM to 6 AM from Chabahil Chok Bus Station, which takes an eight to nine hours drive to Salleri.
 The cost of Kathmandu to Phaplu Salleri Jeep is 20 USD to 25 USD per person.
 The jeep can accommodate has eight people.
 If you are a group of 5 to 6 people or would like to private travel then it would be best to reserve the jeep to make your own with the cost of 160 USD to 250 USD.

 Everest Base Camp Trek Video: